 Who Dunnit?
-Summer Reads for Criminal Justice Students
+Summer Reads For Online Criminal Justice Degree Students

 Looking for a good mystery or crime novel?
 Here are few suggestions from some Saint Leo criminal justice faculty.